auth0/docs/articles/api-auth/tutorials/client-credentials/customize-with-hooks.md

   - add an `extra` scope to the default scopes configured on your [API](${manage_url}/#/apis).

   ::: panel Custom claims namespaced format
   In order to improve compatibility for applications, Auth0 now returns profile information in a [structured claim format as defined by the OpenID Connect (OIDC) specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
-This means that in order to add custom claims to ID Tokens or <dfn data-key="access-token">Access Tokens</dfn>, they must [conform to a namespaced format](/api-auth/tutorials/adoption/scope-custom-claims) to avoid possible collisions with standard OIDC claims.
-For example, if you choose the namespace `https://foo.com/` and you want to add a custom claim named `claim`, you would name the claim `https://foo.com/claim`, instead of just `claim`.
+This means that in order to add custom claims to ID Tokens or <dfn data-key="access-token">Access Tokens</dfn>, they must [conform to a namespaced format](/tokens/concepts/claims-namespacing) to avoid possible collisions with standard OIDC claims.
   :::

   ![Webtask Editor](/media/articles/api-auth/hooks/cc-webtask-editor.png)